RebeccaStevens/oxide-Plugin-AutoCode/README.md

 - `/code random` - Sets your code to a random code.
 - `/code remove` - Removes your set code (and guest code).

-The same commands are also avalibale in a guest code version:
+The core commands are also avalibale in a guest code version. e.g.

 - `/code guest 5678` - Sets your guest code to 5678.

+### Other Commands

+- `/code quiet` - Toggle quiet mode.
+In this mode less messages will be displayed and your code will be hidden.

 ## Console Commands